SamKirby22/crypto-castle-rules/rules.md

 Each type of [Task](#25-tasks) offered by the DAO has limits on the min/max rewards an Admin may [price](#433-pricing-tasks) as defined below.

+These limits will be built into the rules once the JMES valuation has stabalised - hence the placeholders values of 'tbc' in the list below.

 The Admin % is an added [commission reward](#44-admin-rewards) that an Admin earns for Approving a Claim on a Task they own, plus a [commission bonus](#441-commission-bonuses) based on the Admin's level of activity.

 ### 2.7.1 Price List